Community Pharmacy Technician certificate

 Therefore, recommended skills or attributes of applicants include:

-1. Fill out a UCFV Application for Admission form.
+1. Fill out a UFV Application for Admission form (available at ufv.ca/ar/admissions/apply).

-2. Fill out a Continuing Studies Community Pharmacy Technician certificate program application form.
+2. Fill out a Continuing Studies additional application form (available at ufv.ca/ar/forms).

 6. Once advised of acceptance to the program, you may register.